DinisOliveira/stock_market_analysis/README.md

 # Stock Market Analysis with Python

-This project analyzes historical stock market data using Python, pandas, NumPy, and Plotly.
-It provides insights into stock performance through interactive visualizations and advanced analysis techniques.
+This simple project analyzes historical stock market data using Python, pandas, NumPy, and Plotly.
+It provides insights into stock performance through interactive visualizations and analysis techniques.

 ## Features